statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ### handleProductFormSubmit

-To actually process the form, we look for the `#ss-product-qty` and `#ss-product-variant` fields in the form and then parse these so they can be passed to the Storefront API.
+To process the form, we look for the `#ss-product-qty` and `#ss-product-variant` fields in the form and then parse these so they can be passed to the Storefront API.

 ```js
 const handleProductFormSubmit = form => {